maier/nad/README.md

 `curl http://localhost:2609/inventory`

 NAD will respond with a list of the currently loaded plugins.
 The `inventory` endpoint supports one argument, `?full`, which includes additional details on each plugin.
+The output of the inventory endpoint is JSON, enabling it to be used by orchestration and monitoring tooling.

 ## Custom